 The Zen Studies Society is a Buddhist community dedicated to realizing and actualizing our true nature.
 Cultivating an atmosphere of respect, harmony, deep insight, and boundless compassion, we offer the simple yet profound teachings and practice of Zen Buddhism at our mountain monastery and our city temple under the auspices of ZSS.

-The Zen Studies Society was established in 1956 to assist the Buddhist scholar D.T.
-Suzuki in his efforts to introduce Zen to the West.
-ZSS is one of the oldest organizations dedicated to the practice of Rinzai Zen in the United States.
+The Zen Studies Society was established in 1956 to support the Buddhist scholar D.T.
+Suzuki in his efforts to introduce Zen to the West, and is one of the oldest Zen Buddhist organizations in the United States.

 Sangha is the One Treasure we Create

 Among the three treasures of buddha, dharma, and sangha, it is through sangha that we can impact the time and space in which we live.
 Please join us in co-creating sangha through your participation, efforts, and donations.

 Only through our combined efforts, together, does sangha emerge.
 Read more of the letter from Abbot Chigan Roshi.